Skip to content

 01 — Start Here

 If you’re here, something is shaking your faith.
 Maybe you read something that disturbed you.
-Maybe someone you trust left the Church.
-Maybe doubts have been building quietly for years and you’ve been afraid to say them out loud.
+Maybe someone you love has stepped away from the Church.
+Maybe doubts have been building for years and you’ve been afraid to say them out loud, even to yourself.

-Faith crises tend to follow a shape.
-You encounter troubling information — about Church history, about Joseph Smith, about doctrine — and suddenly everything you believed feels uncertain.
-The temptation is to chase down every question, hoping that if you can just answer them all, the doubt will go away.
+Faith crises follow a pattern.
+We encounter information that troubles us — about Church history, about Joseph Smith, about doctrine — and almost everything we believed feels uncertain.
+The natural impulse is to chase down every claim, hoping that if we can answer them all, the doubt will lift.

-Elder Lawrence E. Corbridge, a General Authority who was assigned to read every piece of anti-Church material available, described it plainly:
+For most people, that doesn’t work.
+Elder Lawrence E. Corbridge was assigned by Church leadership to read every piece of anti-Church material in print.
+He put it this way:

 “You can spend a lifetime desperately tracking down the answer to every claim leveled against the Church and never come to a knowledge of the most important truths.”Elder Lawrence E. Corbridge, “Stand Forever,” BYU Devotional, January 22, 2019

-Then we’ll look squarely at the secondary questions — the ones that probably brought you here.
-Not to argue.
-To put them in proportion, and to point you to what the Church has actually published on each one.
+Then we look at the harder questions — the ones that probably brought you here.
+Not to argue them, and not to dismiss them.
+We point you to what the Church itself has published on each one.